 Currently, at least 20% of total healthcare spending is estimated to be wasted on inefficient care, representing a crucial opportunity to improve the quality of care.

-Download the report and find out more. http://bit.ly/AC-patient-survey
+Download the report and find out more. https://bit.ly/AC-patient-survey

 New program to place WA at forefront of cancer care